 According to the taxonomy of~\cite{Levin:2008mq}, the ratio $q$ between the two frequencies $\omega_r$ and $\omega_\phi$ of oscillations in the $r$-motion and $\phi$-motion, respectively, in terms of three integers $(z, w, v)$ as \bqn q \equiv \frac{\omega_\phi}{\omega_r}-1 = w + \frac{v}{z}. \eqn The integers $(z, w, v)$ each have different geometric meanings.
 The zoom number $z$ counts the larger circles in an orbit, while the whirl number $w$ counts the small loops near the center.
 The vertex number $v$ tells us if the particle moves through the orbit's vertices in a clockwise or counterclockwise direction.
 To avoid degeneracy, $z$ and $v$ should be relatively prime~\cite{Levin:2008mq}.
 The parameter $q$ indicates the degree to which the periapsis deviates from that of a simple ellipse, allowing us to understand the orbit's shape.
 This framework also considers the order in which the orbital paths or segments are traced.
 Together, all these numbers help describe the complex behavior of periodic orbits.
 The ratio $\frac{\omega_\phi}{\omega_r}$ equals $\Delta \phi/(2\pi)$, where $\Delta \phi = \oint d\phi$ is the total equatorial angle during a period in $r$, and this must be a multiple of the total number of $2\pi$.
 With the geodesic equations for non-commutative black holes, we can calculate $q$ as follows: \bqn q &=& \frac{1}{\pi} \int_{r_1}^{r_2} \frac{\dot \phi}{\dot r} dr -1\nb\\ &=& \frac{1}{\pi} \int_{r_2}^{r_1} \frac{L_z}{\sqrt{E^2- V_{\rm eff}(r)}}dr-1, \eqn where $r_1$ and $r_2$ are two turning points.

 The behavior of $q$ as $E$ and $L_z$ vary can be found in~\cite{Azreg-Ainou:2020bfl}.
 In Figs.~\ref{per-orb1} and \ref{per-orb2}, we illustrate the periodic orbits of non-commutative black holes for different combinations of integers $(z, w, v)$.
 It is worth mentioning that we set $M=1$ for simplicity in the figures.
+In addition, we fixed $\omega=-2/3$ and $p=0.001$ for all calculations.
 The value of $z$ determines the number of blades in the orbit’s shape.
 The larger $z$ values correspond to larger blade profiles and increasingly complex trajectories.